Fast LLM Post-training via Decoupled and Fastest-of-N Speculation: Introduction

+Existing \emph{algorithm-agnostic} solutions fall into two categories, neither of which adequately addresses the issue given the recent trend of ever-growing generation length as LLMs are trained to solve more complex problems~\cite{swebench,agentbench,deepseek-r1}.
+The first category is \emph{overlapping}, which utilizes idle GPUs in the rollout for other phases in the training pipeline~\cite{rlhfuse}.
+It has been proven effective in short-context RL training but less effective in long-tailed training because it does not accelerate rollout directly, yielding 1.1\,$\times$ average speedup.
+The second category leverages \emph{parallelism}, \ie{utilizing idle or over-provisioned GPUs} to accelerate post-training~\cite{rlboost}.
+Unfortunately, the speedup is still limited (e.g., up to 1.2\,$\times$ with doubled GPUs) because LLM generation is memory-bound and thus cannot fully utilize the extra computation power.

-\stitle{Our work: speculative rollout. \,} We present {\sys}, a fast rollout system that retrofits speculative decoding---a common technique for accelerating LLM inference---to LLM post-training.
-At a high level, speculative decoding employs a fast draft path for sequential generation, i.e., generation with a small model.
-First, a small ``draft'' model generates a sequence of draft tokens (e.g., 3).
+\stitle{This work: lossless and efficient speculative rollout. \,}We present {\sys}, a fast rollout system that retrofits speculative decoding~\cite{DBLP:conf/osdi/BehrensCSBKZ20,DBLP:conf/osdi/ChangG99,spec-action,spec-edge}---a common technique for accelerating LLM inference---to LLM post-training.
+Specifically, speculative decoding employs a fast path for sequential generation (decoding): First, a ``draft'' model much smaller than the trained one generates a sequence of $n$ draft tokens.
 Then, the trained model verifies these tokens.
 Once accepted, these tokens are treated as generated by the trained model.
-The rationale is that verification is typically faster than generation---although both verification and generation use the same model---because verification processes multiple tokens in parallel, while generation is sequential.
-It is important to note that speculative decoding can preserve the exact same generation results as the trained model with exact matching~\cite{DBLP:conf/acl/XiaYDW00L0S24}.
+The rationale is that verifying $n$ tokens is {typically faster than generating them}---although using the same model---because {verification processes multiple tokens in parallel.}

+It is important to note that speculative decoding can provide lossless generation as the original decoding via exact token matching~\cite{DBLP:conf/acl/XiaYDW00L0S24}.
+Moreover, the drafters are available at post-training~\cite{spd,specinfer}: pre-training pipeline generates both small and large models, following established scaling practices~\cite{qwen2.5,qwen3}.
+Besides, n-gram-based drafters are model-free~\cite{pld,DBLP:conf/acl/HuWZZLCZ25}.